Evovest/EvoTrees.jl/docs/src/tutorials/ranking-LTRC.md

 # Ranking with Yahoo!
 Learning to Rank Challenge.

-In this tutorial, we we walk through how a ranking task can be tackled using regular regression techniques without compromise on performance compared to specialized ranking learners.
+In this tutorial, we present how a ranking task can be tackled using regular regression techniques without compromising performance compared to specialized ranking learners.
 The data used is from the `C14 - Yahoo!
 Learning to Rank Challenge`, which can be obtained following a request to [https://webscope.sandbox.yahoo.com](https://webscope.sandbox.yahoo.com).

 ## Getting started